flipp-oss/deimos/docs/CONFIGURATION.md

 publish_timestamp_column|nil|If set, this represents the DB column to use to update when publishing is done.
 State-based only. published_state|nil|If set, the poller will update the `state_column` to this value when publishing succeeds.
 State-based only. failed_state|nil|If set, the poller will update the `state_column` to this value when publishing fails.
-State-based only.
+State-based only. poller_class|nil|Inherited poller class name to use for publishing to multiple kafka topics from a single poller.

 ## Kafka Configuration